Tokenized Stocks Issuer Failure: Recovery Paths for xStocks, Ondo, and Dinari

 Separately from the legal recovery path, market access could also change during that window.
 Secondary market liquidity for the affected token may thin or disappear — DEX pools may drain as LPs withdraw, CEX listings may halt, and the on-chain token may continue to exist as a transferable asset whose price reflects uncertainty rather than reference NAV.

 3. Form of recovery.
 Recovery should not be assumed to mean delivery of underlying shares to wallet holders.
 Depending on the structure and resolution process, recovery may take the form of cash, stablecoin-equivalent proceeds, or another distribution mechanism defined by the applicable documents.
 The Lloyd’s $175M aggregate coverage for xStocks is supplemental insurance at the issuer/custodian level, not a per-holder fund.
 Ondo’s 100.5% overcollateralization buffer is a backing margin, not an additional retail protection layer.
 Dinari’s broker-dealer SIPC exposure sits at the broker-dealer layer (Dinari Securities, LLC and underlying broker-dealer custodians), not directly at the token holder layer.
+For bStocks, the public materials describe a 1:1 backing and daily Proof of Collateral but do not detail a comparable per-holder protection layer or a documented enforcement route.

 4. What is not guaranteed.
 Full 1:1 recovery in value.
 Fast resolution.
 A particular timeline.
 Any of these may be achieved in a well-functioning resolution; none is guaranteed by the structure.
 The collateral is intended to be there; the legal process to convert it into proceeds for token holders is what introduces variance.